LAB25 (Libraries and Archives Blueprint 2025)

 While all visitors will need to tap their NLB-compliant cards to enter the Grab-n-Go, only borrowers will be prompted to tap their card again upon exit to confirm their loans.

-The brand-new Singapore Storytellers video series highlights the collections of the National Library and the National Archives of Singapore through innovative storytelling.
-Comprising three original video series, our aim is to tell stories of Singapore – about the people who lived, the food we love, and the way things were.
+Comprising three original video series, Singapore Storytellers highlight the collections of the National Library and the National Archives of Singapore through innovative storytelling.
+Discover untold stories of Singapore – about the people who lived, the food we love, and the way things were.

 5. Nodes